Supporting farmers to reduce on-farm emissions

 The agriculture sector has an important role to play in meeting our climate change obligations.

-To support the reduction of emissions on farms, we’re investing in the development of tools and technology.
+To support the reduction of emissions on-farm, we’re investing in the development of tools and technology.

 A standard way to estimate emissions

-Farmers can’t manage what they can’t measure.
-We have worked with the sector to develop a standard way to estimate a farm's agricultural greenhouse gas emissions.
+We have worked with the sector to develop the standard way to estimate a farm's agricultural greenhouse gas emissions.
 This is to ensure:

 - transparency